Only this pageAll pages

 Unwanted changes

 While most changes are welcome, there are certain types of changes that are discouraged and might get your pull request refused.
-Of course this will depend heavily on the specific change, but please take the following examples in mind.
+This will depend heavily on the specific change, but take the following examples in mind.

 • Breaking changes (code and/or behavioral) 💥 - sometimes it can be a bit hard to know if a change is breaking or not.
-Fortunately, if it relates to code, the build will fail and warn you.
+If it relates to code, the build will fail and warn you.

 • Large refactors 🤯 - the larger the refactor, the larger the probability of introducing new bugs/issues.